Skip to content

 Empty content blocks (e.g., a text block with empty text, or an image block with both sources absent) are spec-invalid and MUST be rejected at pre-send validation per §3 / provider_invalid_request.
 The wire never sees them.

 OpenAI uses the same image_url content-entry shape for both URL-referenced and base64-inline images (with the inline case expressed as a data: URL).
-Anthropic and Google use different wire shapes; their own §8-style mapping sections (added by future proposals per §10's "Provider-native wire formats" deferral) will define their own block→wire mappings without disrupting this one.
+Anthropic and Google use different wire shapes; their own §8-style mapping sections (§8.2 Anthropic; future proposals for others) define their own block→wire mappings without disrupting this one.

 8.1.2 Response mapping